Wright Auditorium on the Campus of East Carolina University in Greenville, NC 27858

 TIPS FOR PERFORMERS

 Directors are looking for clear communication of emotion.
 This is more than simply articulating well.
 You must demonstrate a thorough understanding of your character’s motivation.
-In selecting your piece, look for a sequence where the character’s emotions change: happiness to sadness, fear to relief, good humor to anger, and so on.
+In selecting your piece, look for a piece where you can reveal something of significance about your character in a scene where something important happens.
 Don’t do Shakespeare unless you do it very well.
 Stay away from monologues requiring regional dialects.

 Singers should choose popular or Broadway songs rather than classical pieces, and have two songs of contrasting types .
 Choose pieces that demonstrates your range and versatility.
 Find a song you can really carry, one that plays into your strengths.
 When selecting your pieces, keep in mind that the accompanist will be sight-reading the music for the first time and will not transpose your music.
 Be sure the music is in a comfortable key for your singing voice.